dogweather/forkful/content/en/go/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Getting the current date in Go is a fundamental task for programmers, akin to "Hello, World!" in its ubiquity.
-It's essential for tasks ranging from logging and time-stamping events to calculating durations and scheduling future events.

 ## How to:
 In Go, the `time` package is your gateway to working with dates and times.
 The `time.Now()` function gives you the current date and time, while other functions and methods allow you to format or manipulate this data.
 Here's how to get the current date and its various representations:

 ```go